rcjj98/tp/docs/team/brigittesantoso.md

 ## Project: HRConnect

-HRConnect is a desktop application for managing the contacts of job applicants, interviews and miscellaneous tasks. <br>
+HRConnect is an application for managing job applicants, interviews and miscellaneous tasks. <br>

 Given below are my contributions to the project.

-## Enhancements implemented
+### Enhancements implemented
 * **Job and Stage fields**: Added `Job` and `Stage` attributes to `Person` class
     * What it does: Clearly indicate which job position an applicant is applying to and which stage progress they are currently at
     * Justification: This feature improves the product significantly as the main aim of our application for HR recruiters to manage the job applicants and their stage progress easily.